ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 ### 3. The goals of the system

-If a partical goal is set, then all of the above can be twisted to conform to that goal (think of totalitarism).
+If a specific goal is set, then all of the above can be twisted to conform to that goal (think of Totalitarianism).

 > Even people within systems don't often recognize what whole-system goal they are serving.
 To make profits, most corporations would say, but that's just a rule, a necessary condition to stay in the game.
 What is the *point* of the game?